 On average the month of May is not affected by foggy conditions.

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In January, for the nearest coastal location, the temperature of the sea averages around 24°C, that's 75° Fahrenheit.
-Our index indicates for swimming this is considered warm and would be enjoyed by all, even those who are more likely to suggest the water was ‘too cold’ for a swim.
+In May, for the nearest coastal location, the temperature of the sea averages around 30°C, that's 86° Fahrenheit.
+Our index indicates for swimming in this is considered very warm and would be enjoyed by all.
+With this temperature you can stay active in the water for extended periods of time without feeling uncomfortable.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES

 The following charts show yearly weather trends with information on monthly weather averages and extremes.